schnarc/SchNarc/README.md

 # Installation and installation requirements

 Many roads lead to Rome and there are many ways to install programs under linux, especially when using different variants of compiler optimizations.
 The following is a simplistic route to installing SchNarc.
+The installation when following the procedure outlined below is expected to take about 20-60 min on a "normal" desktop computer.

 ### Python and libraries